1601-mma2013/Checked/README.md

 user and customer archetypes

 1. **goals**
-	- Make user life easier, to find your things in more easy way
+	- Make user life easier, to find your things in more easy way.
+	- Find your things less than one minutes
+	- Will not find important things in a mess

 2. Patterns in user and customer behaviors
 	- People always like to do packing in last minute, will forgot to bring something important when going out from home

 3. attitudes
-	- Smart detector
+	- Smart detector, and it can help user save their time, find important things less than a minute.

 4. aptitudes
 	- Scan the things that you want, make sure all the stuff that you want is inside your bag